caseymorris61/rpi_backup_camera/README.md

 2. Update Raspian, ensure ssh is enabled
 3. Configure WiFi to run in Access Point mode to create a local wifi network: [here](https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/) - Note: can skip step 8
 4. Now, when booting the Pi, it should create the wifi network and you should be able to join with your phone/computer
-5. [Command to generate H.264 raw video stream and place in init files]
+5. [Command to generate H.264 raw video stream and place in init files in the python script]

 # Mobile App Setup
 1. Download Android App: https://play.google.com/store/apps/details?id=ca.frozen.rpicameraviewer&hl=en_US